teachamantofish/ehelp/input/index.rst

 Somewhere, "Over the Rainbow"
 ====================================

 In Kansas there are no kits and plans.
 Neither is there detailed **and accurate** power train data that allows us to accurately predict a prop's output power/thrust for any given input power.
 These numbers will never come from manufacturers.
-3rd parties such as  `Tyto Robotics <https://database.tytorobotics.com/>`_ sell engineered test benches and provide free software which makes it possible to quantify motor/prop performance:

-* Electrical power = Voltage x Current
-* Mechanical power = Torque x Rotation speed
-* Motor efficiency * = Mechanical power / Electrical power
-* Propeller efficiency = Thrust / Mechanical power
-* Powertrain efficiency = Thrust / Electrical power
-* Etc.--see their website.

-In the absence of such tools, insight into system performance will derive from a mix of manufacturer data, anecdotal reports on forums, and pilots like Paul Martin (an engineer), Reider Bernsten, Charles Allen, and others.
+3rd parties such as  `Tyto Robotics <https://database.tytorobotics.com/>`_ sell engineered test benches and provide free software which makes it possible to quantify motor/prop performance.
+But, it's still DIY.
+For the foreseeable future, insight into system performance and design will continue to derive from a mix of manufacturer data, anecdotal reports on forums, and pilots like Paul Martin (an engineer), Reider Bernsten, Charles Allen, and others.

 .. figure:: images/tyto1.png
    :scale: 80%